2024-25 Academic Catalog

 FO 4343 Forest Administration and Organization: 3 hours.

-(Prerequisite: Junior standing or instructor consent).
+(Prerequisite: Junior standing).
 Three hours lecture.
 Hierarchy and land structuring of forest organizations.
 Legal aspects of administering forest land holdings

 FO 4353 Natural Resource Law: 3 hours.

-(Perquisite: Junior standing or consent of instructor).
+(Prerequisite: Junior standing).
 Three hours lecture.
-A comprehensive study of the laws relating to natural resources and forestry with emphasis on tort law, real property law, environmental law, taxation law and contract law.
+A comprehensive study of the laws relating to natural resources and forestry with emphasis on tort law, property law, environmental law, taxation law, and contract law.
 (Same as NREC 4353)

 FO 4403 Intermediate Forest Business Data Analysis and Visualization: 3 hours.